UK eases pressure on business by halving energy bills this winter | Headlines

 After weeks of political stasis as governing Conservatives chose a new leader and the country mourned the death of Queen Elizabeth, this week the government is making several announcements aimed at averting an impending economic crisis.
 On Friday, Kwarteng is expected to set out some detail on how he will pay for the energy scheme while at the same time delivering on promises to cut taxes, although the total cost of the energy scheme will depend on market prices over the coming months.

-Investors say Friday's statement will be a critical test of confidence in British public finances as borrowing costs rise at the same time as a commitment to higher spending and banking on accelerated economic growth to pay for it.
-Kwarteng said on Wednesday he had pledged to get debt down in the medium term, but it was "absolutely right" to help families and businesses in the face of a major economic shock.
+Investors say Friday's statement will be a critical test of confidence in British public finances.
+Borrowing costs are rising at the same time as the government is committing to higher spending, and ministers are banking on accelerated economic growth to stop the bill growing out of control.
+Kwarteng on Wednesday said he had pledged to get debt down in the medium term, but it was "absolutely right" to help families and businesses in the face of a major economic shock.

 The business energy scheme will initially apply from Oct.
 1 to Mar.
 31, 2023, for all non-domestic energy users, including charities and the public sector such as schools and hospitals, as well as businesses.
 The scheme initially gives urgent support to all such institutions that may need it, but is expected to be narrowed down in March with support targeted to the ones that most need it.